n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.salesmate.md

+---
+title: Salesmate node - n8n Documentation
+description: Documentation for the Salesmate node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Salesmate

 The Salesmate node allows you to automate work in Salesmate, and integrate Salesmate with other applications. n8n has built-in support for a wide range of Salesmate features, including creating, updating, deleting, and getting activities, companies, and deals.